 This three day course will address and highlight the entire submarine cable life cycle, providing participants with a holistic view and sound understanding of submarine power cables and their accessories.

-For more information and for registration, please refer to the brochure and registration form.
+For more information about this course, please refer to the brochure.

 On request, DNV GL can also provide in-house training (content, location and duration can be adapted to you specific wishes).
 Please contact us for more information.